KubaGamingYT/Scripting-in-SF/SF.md

 In this document i'll show you how to script in .SF.

-# Basics
+# SF Scripting

-How to start your code:
+Starting your code:
 ```
 State Base() {